johanley/postscript-notes/README.md

 2. Every time your application reads/writes a PS file, the Latin-1 encoding needs to be used.
 3. In your PS code, every time you start using a font, you need to "re-encode" the font to use Latin-1.

-The re-encoding of a font is necessary since the default encoding is an old Adobe encoding that nobody uses anymore.
+The re-encoding of a font is necessary since the default encoding is an old Adobe encoding that nobody uses anymore (I think).
 The re-encoding code (below) copies a font's definition into a new place, with a new font-name, and retains all of the info except for its `Encoding` entry.
 The `Encoding` entry is changed to Latin-1 (8859-1).